How Long Can Anxiety Attacks Last And How Do I Cope With Them?

 How to manage anxiety attacks

 If you’re currently experiencing an anxiety attack or feel like you’re on the verge of having one, you’re probably searching for ways to stop it.
-While you may not always be able to stop an anxiety attack, you can gain more control over your symptoms and learn how to lessen the duration of the experience with the following methods:
+While you may not always be able to stop a panic attack or an anxiety attack, you can gain more control over your symptoms and learn how to lessen the duration of the experience with the following methods:

 Professional help for anxiety attacks

-If you’ve been experiencing anxiety attacks for some time and home remedies aren’t giving you any relief, professional interventions could be helpful.
-There are proven ways to manage panic and lower the instance and severity of acute anxiety attacks, including the following:
+If you’ve been experiencing anxiety attacks for some time and home remedies aren’t giving you any relief, professional mental health interventions could be helpful.
+There are proven ways to manage and stop panic attacks and lower the instance and severity of acute anxiety attacks, including the following:

-• Therapy: Talk therapy is usually the first line of treatment for people struggling with reoccurring anxiety attacks.
-During therapy, the therapist helps you recognize what situations or things cause your anxiety and learn coping skills, such as progressive relaxation and mindfulness, to manage your anxiety more effectively.
+- Therapy: Talk therapy is usually the first line of treatment for people struggling with reoccurring anxiety attacks.
+During therapy, the therapist helps you recognize what situations or things cause your anxiety and learn coping skills, such as progressive relaxation and mindfulness, to stop a panic attack more effectively.
 This can lower the frequency of your anxiety attacks and help you cope with the symptoms of any attacks that still occur.

 Should I ever worry?

-As previously stated, anxiety attacks can’t hurt you, no matter how serious the symptoms appear at the time.
+As previously stated, an acute anxiety attack can’t hurt you, no matter how serious the symptoms appear at the time.
 Still, if you strongly believe that what you’re experiencing may be something more serious than an anxiety attack, contact your doctor or proceed to the nearest emergency room.
 Getting a professional’s opinion can be crucial in any instance.

 Online counseling for anxiety attacks